Skip to Content

 How to get to the Mausoleums of Ravash

-From the town of San Bartolo, you walk one and a half kilometres along a stone path until you reach the cliff face.
+From the town of San Bartolo, you walk one and a half kilometers along a stone path until you reach the cliff face.
 There are paths on the cliff to allow closer looks but are only recommended for people with good balance and strong fitness levels.

-6. Leymebamba and its striking museum
+6. Meet the mummies of Leymebamba in its striking museum

 Picturesque Leymebamba lies just a few hours’ drive from Chachapoyas.
-And while the town, with its cobbled main square and pretty stone houses is lovely in its own right, the real draw here is the local museum, the Museo de Leymebamba, which houses one of the region’s most spectacular archeological finds.
+And while the town, with its cobbled main square and pretty stone houses, is lovely in its own right, the real draw here is the local museum, the Museo de Leymebamba, which houses one of the region’s most spectacular archeological finds.

 Most of the treasures in the museum come from the excavation of the Laguna de los Cóndores burial site, where the 219 mummies now on display in the museum were discovered in 1996.